PHPMailer/PHPMailer/README.md

 Examples of how to use PHPMailer for common scenarios can be found in the [examples](https://github.com/PHPMailer/PHPMailer/tree/master/examples) folder.
 If you're looking for a good starting point, we recommend you start with [the Gmail example](https://github.com/PHPMailer/PHPMailer/tree/master/examples/gmail.phps).

+Note that in order to reduce PHPMailer's deployed code footprint, the examples are no longer included if you load PHPMailer via composer or via [GitHub's zip file download](https://github.com/PHPMailer/PHPMailer/archive/master.zip), so you'll need to either clone the git repository or use the above links to get to the examples directly.

 Complete generated API documentation is [available online](http://phpmailer.github.io/PHPMailer/).

 You can generate complete API-level documentation by running `phpdoc` in the top-level folder, and documentation will appear in teh `docs` folder, though you'll need to have [PHPDocumentor](http://www.phpdoc.org) installed.
 You may find [the unit tests](https://github.com/PHPMailer/PHPMailer/tree/master/test/phpmailerTest.php) a good source of how to do various operations such as encryption.